Applications that can Interfere with DXLab Applications

 Firewall, antivirus, and other anti-malware applications can cause DXLab applications to start or perform slowly, prevent them from interoperating, or prevent them from accessing the internet.
 To avoid this, configure your anti-malware applications to consider each of your DXLab applications to be safe.

 - These applications have been reported to slow the startup or execution of DXLab applications, or to cause TCP ports to be reported as "already in use":

-Akamai NetSession Client significantly slows the startup of DXLab applications; the only know cure is to prevent Akamai NetSession Client from running.
+Akamai NetSession Client significantly slows the startup of DXLab applications; the only known cure is to prevent Akamai NetSession Client from running.